1. Home

 Company Margin: This is the only amount retained by Brookson.

-Year To date: This column shows your cumulative gross pay details from Brookson, together with cumulative Income tax and Employee’s National Insurance figures on payments received from Brookson.
+Year to date: This column shows your cumulative gross pay details from Brookson, together with cumulative Income tax and Employee’s National Insurance figures on payments received from Brookson.
 Income Tax and National Insurance are calculated in line with HMRC rules and these amounts are collected by Brookson and paid over to HMRC.

 3. Payslip (funds paid to employee)